dr-nathan/Elevator_thesis/README.md

 ## Comparing

-The trained agents can be moved to comparing/agents_to_compare_cont to compare them against each-other and against the baseline agents.
-Run comparing/compareCont.py to compare the agents.
+The trained agents can be moved to comparing/agents_to_compare_cont to compare them against each-other and/or against the baseline agents.
+Run comparing/compareCont.py to compare the agents to each other and against the ETD baseline.
 Run comparing/CompareContRuleBasedAgents.py to compare all baseline agents against each-other.

 ## Environment